Kelly Ann Laurin

 Kelly Ann Laurin (born November 16, 2005) is a Canadian pair skater.
-With her skating partner, Loucas Éthier, she is a two-time Grand Prix medalist and a two-time Canadian national bronze medalist (2024–25).
+With her skating partner, Loucas Éthier, she is a two-time Grand Prix medallist and a three-time Canadian national bronze medallist (2024–26).

 Personal life

 Laurin was born on November 16, 2005 in Saint-Jérôme, Quebec, Canada.
 She has a younger sister, Mahély.

 Career

 Early years

 Laurin began learning to skate in 2011.
 In 2018, she teamed up with Loucas Éthier.
 The two won gold in the novice pairs' event at the 2019 Canadian Championships.

-2019–20 season
+2019–20 season: Debut of Laurin/Éthier

 Laurin/Éthier appeared at one ISU Junior Grand Prix event, placing sixth in Poland.
 They became junior national bronze medallists at the 2020 Canadian Championships and were assigned to the 2020 World Junior Championships, where they finished fourteenth.

 2020–21 season

 Laurin/Éthier placed second in junior pairs at the Skate Canada Challenge, a qualifier for the 2021 Canadian Championships.
 The latter event was cancelled, along with many internationals, due to the COVID-19 pandemic.